Architectural project

 ManagerLearning objectivesThe aim is to explore the links that underpin the necessary complicity between architectural-scale intervention and the urban, landscape, social and historical scales to which it contributes.

-We will, however, attempt to reflect on the architectural scale, the program being that of an exceptional hotel, questioning the complex values of space.
+However, we’ll be looking at the architectural scale first and foremost, since the program we’re tackling is that of an exceptional hotel, questioning the complex values of space.

-The project course is coupled with an International Workshop that will be developed with the Istituto Universitario di Architettura di Venezia (IUAV) main university partner who will host us for a week at the time of the Easter vacations 2024.
+The project course is coupled with an International Workshop that will be developed with the Istituto Universitario di Architettura di Venezia (IUAV), our main university partner, which will host us for a week during the Easter vacations of 2024.

-In this regard, let’s not forget André Chastel’s powerful phrase: “The Venetian challenge is but the central episode in the crisis of the modern world, which will have to rethink its lifestyle”.
+On this subject, let’s recall André Chastel’s powerful formula: “The Venetian challenge is but the central episode in the crisis of the modern world, which will have to rethink its lifestyle.

-This Venetian challenge is becoming ever more acute today, as exposure to mass tourism and its perverse effects redoubles in intensity.
+This Venetian challenge is even more acute today, as exposure to mass tourism and its perverse effects intensifies.

 Indeed, one of the almost universal rituals of our contemporary lifestyle is that of travel, now within the reach of the greatest number of people.
 However, the notion of travel, with the massification that accompanies it today, has evolved and, from an initiatory quest characterized by the search for a true form of otherness, this notion has very often been transformed into a banal and insipid act of consumption.
 An act of consumption that often goes so far as to pervert its very purpose, which, at its heart, remains that of a change of point of view and the enrichment that elsewhere, the other and their differences, should bring us.Venice, a central episode in the crisis of our modern world, yes, undoubtedly in terms of the way we travel and welcome visitors.
 Should the Serenissima, a jewel built by skilful and intrepid merchants, be destroyed by the vulgar commerce of mass tourism, and how many flagship cities would follow it in this unenviable fate?